Enables the fielding of more effective and survivable products

 Skyward can assist customers with liaison support, instrumentation requirements, 3D scanning and reverse engineering, test article and test fixture design and analysis, pretest predictions, on-site data collection, repair planning, and post-test analysis.

 Skyward provides customers with expertise in organizing, analyzing, and archiving data to provide required answers and preserve data for future needs.
-This includes the use of Design of Experiments (DOE) analysis, comparison analysis with pretest predictions and past test data, performance evaluation and system effectiveness, vulnerability identification, data gap analysis, and database development.
+This includes Design of Experiments (DOE), comparison analysis with pre-test predictions and post-test data, performance evaluation and system effectiveness, vulnerability identification, data gap analysis, and database development.
 Skyward can utilize validated high-fidelity modeling and simulation to expand the data set.
 We use a variety of tools to analyze and document results, including DPlot, Design Expert, JMP, Kaleidagraph, and a variety of video and still image analysis tools.